 - Differentiation between rewards for guests and hosts (with the first receiving Travel Credits for future Airbnb bookings and the latter being rewarded with cash) which translated into bigger participation in the program as hosts by and large were not interested in receiving Travel Credits.

-All of these elements built a campaign that resulted in three times more bookings and sign ups than ever before.
+All of these elements allowed Airbnb to build a referral campaign that resulted in three times more bookings and sign ups than ever before.

 How does Airbnb referral program work?

 The premises of the referral program are easy to follow - friends who register with your link get Travel Credits which they can spend on their travels, you get Travel Credits after your friends complete a first-time stay or experience (a.k.a Qualifying Reservation).
 The number of Travel Credits varies between offers.